nestorSag/textfont-ai/README.md

 pip install -e src/fontai/
 ```

-Otherwise, you can use Miniconda to run `conda env create -f conda-env.yaml` right before installing the package to set up the environment.
+Otherwise, you can use Miniconda to run `conda env create -f conda-env.yaml` before installing the package to set up the environment.

 ## Usage